-Mr McLennan, a member of the public, was present and advised the Board that he would be taking a video recording of the Board's consideration of this particular item, along with the public questions.
+Mr McLennan, a member of the public, was present and advised the Board that he would be taking a video recording of the Board's consideration of this particular item.
 He was unable at this stage to clarify the exact intention of his use of the recording.